din-a-testware/qt-replicator/README.md

 **Settings**: Various system and server settings.

+**Language support**: A translation system is also implemented.
+At the moment there are German and English translations available.
+Feel free to contribute more :)

 ***The server:***
 The server has a command line option to activate a user-input console, where you can set/get settings or execute a SQLite or system-command.
 It is in an early stage so it is a *little* bit buggy.